 The Amazon reviews of this Wusthof set are the best of any knife set I found and I can see why.

-The new design of these knives look extra sleek and would look great on any Kitchen counter.
+The new design of these knives looks extra sleek and would look great on any kitchen counter.

 You can’t go wrong with these knives!

-Even though the 18pc Zwilling Professional S series is more than twice the price of their Gourmet Classic series, it still makes up for it in quality.
+Even though the 18pc Zwilling Professional S series is more than twice the price of their Gourmet Classic series, it doesn’t sacrifice quality.

 This is a set of forged knives made in Germany with quality that’s so much better than Cutco, it’s hard to even compare the two.

 They have a Rockwell of 57 which is harder than Cutco knives and means they’ll stay sharp longer.
 They’re a little bit cheaper than the IKON series but come pretty close in quality.

 Although some reviewers felt cheated that the steak knives included in this set are not forged and instead stamped and produced in Spain.

 Personally, I don’t really care that the steak knives are slightly cheaper as the most important for me is the quality of the kitchen knives.